volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2020.md

 };
 ```

-Afterwards, we have to find a way to pull the data out of the store.
+Afterward, we have to find a way to pull the data out of the store.

+## Step 11: Add Reselect

 We'll add `reselect` - simple “selector” library for Redux: